vanand96/assignment7/README.md

 # CS-648 Full Stack Assignment 5

 This application is designed for inventory management.
-The features demonstrated includes adding update, delete graphQL apis and creating react components.
+The features demonstrated includes:

+- simple routing, route parameters, and query parameters
+- Linking
+- Navigation
+- Building update, delete GraphL APIs
+- UI support to handle update, delete apis

 Run the following commands to start the app.